Professional Setup Guide

 Note about poker chip colors - Chip colors may also vary from one manufacturing batch to another.
 If you are wanting to purchase a large quantity of chips, we would recommend purchasing them all at the same time.
 We do not recommend purchasing chips over time, the colors may not match.

+As the tournament progresses, smaller denominations are colored up and replaced by higher denominations to streamline play and prevent confusion.
+Higher denominations are introduced in the later stages of poker tournaments to keep the game moving efficiently.
 This structure is easy to “color up” as blinds increase, and it matches common tournament progressions players are used to.
 Check out our "How to Run a Home Poker Tournament" for more information.

 This keeps change easy and prevents the table from being flooded with quarters.